bertreb/pimatic-sounds/README.md

 The mp3 filenames ***must be without spaces!***

 ----
-The plugin is Node v10 compatible and in development.
+This plugin is NOT node v4 or v6 compatible.
+The plugin is Node v8 or v10 compatible and in development.
 You could backup Pimatic before you are using this plugin!